slimboi/FullStack-Blogging-App/README.md

+---

-# Production Level CI/CD Pipeline Project Setup Guide
+# Production-Level CI/CD Pipeline Setup Guide

 ## Introduction

-In modern software development, Continuous Integration and Continuous Deployment (CI/CD) pipelines are essential for automating the build, test, and deployment processes.
-This guide walks you through setting up a robust CI/CD pipeline on AWS EC2 instances, covering infrastructure setup, application deployment on an Amazon EKS (Elastic Kubernetes Service) cluster, custom domain assignment, and application monitoring.
+Continuous Integration and Continuous Deployment (CI/CD) pipelines are crucial in modern software development for automating build, test, and deployment processes.
+This guide details the setup of a robust CI/CD pipeline on AWS EC2 instances, covering everything from infrastructure setup to application monitoring.

-### Tools Overview
+### Tools and Technologies

-The pipeline utilizes the following industry-standard tools:
+The following tools are used in this pipeline:

-- **AWS**: Provisioning virtual machines.
+- **AWS**: Cloud infrastructure for provisioning virtual machines.
-- **Jenkins**: Automating build, test, and deployment processes.
+- **Jenkins**: Automating the build, test, and deployment processes.
-- **SonarQube**: Static code analysis for ensuring code quality.
+- **SonarQube**: Static code analysis to ensure code quality.
 - **Trivy**: Vulnerability scanning for files and Docker images.
-- **Nexus Repository Manager**: Managing artifacts.
+- **Nexus Repository Manager**: Artifact management.
-- **Terraform**: Infrastructure as Code for creating the EKS Cluster.
+- **Terraform**: Infrastructure as Code (IaC) for EKS cluster creation.
 - **Docker**: Containerization for consistency and portability.
-- **Kubernetes**: Orchestrating container deployments.
+- **Kubernetes**: Container orchestration.
-- **Prometheus & Grafana**: Monitoring pipeline and application performance.
+- **Prometheus & Grafana**: Monitoring and performance management.

-By following this guide, you'll set up a fully functional CI/CD pipeline that ensures continuous delivery, high code quality, and excellent application performance.
+By following this guide, you will establish a fully functional CI/CD pipeline that ensures continuous delivery, high code quality, and optimal application performance.

-## Project Steps
+## Project Steps Overview

-1. **Setup Repository**: Initialize your project repository.
+1. **Repository Setup**: Initialize the project repository.
-2. **Setup Required Servers**: Configure servers for Jenkins, SonarQube, Nexus, and monitoring tools.
+2. **Server Setup**: Configure servers for Jenkins, SonarQube, Nexus, and monitoring tools.
-3. **Configure Tools**: Integrate and configure all tools within the pipeline.
+3. **Tool Configuration**: Integrate and configure all tools within the pipeline.
-4. **Create the Pipeline & EKS Cluster**: Establish the CI/CD pipeline and deploy to an EKS Cluster.
+4. **Pipeline & EKS Cluster Creation**: Set up the CI/CD pipeline and deploy it to an EKS cluster.
-5. **Trigger the Pipeline**: Deploy the application.
+5. **Pipeline Execution**: Deploy the application.
-6. **Assign a Custom Domain**: Set up a custom domain for the deployed application.
+6. **Custom Domain Assignment**: Configure a custom domain for the deployed application.
-7. **Monitor the Application**: Ensure stability and performance using monitoring tools.
+7. **Application Monitoring**: Ensure application stability and performance.

 ## Repository Setup

-1. Clone the repository:
+1. **Clone the repository:**

    ```bash
    git clone https://github.com/jaiswaladi246/FullStack-Blogging-App.git
    ```

-2. Create a new GitHub repository named `FullStack-Blogging-App`.
+2. **Create a new GitHub repository** named `FullStack-Blogging-App`.

-3. Change the remote URL to the new repository:
+3. **Change the remote URL** to point to the new repository:

    ```bash
    git remote set-url origin https://github.com/slimboi/FullStack-Blogging-App.git
    ```

-4. Verify the remote URL change:
+4. **Verify the remote URL change:**

    ```bash
    git remote -v